Resilience Institute Announces the Latest Evolution in Resilience Measurement for the Workplace

 Dr Sven Hansen said, "With detailed aggregate scoring on 50 factors, organizations gain knowledge for precision training and skillful leadership.
 Featuring global benchmarks for industry, age and gender, you know exactly what your people and your teams need.
 With an annual assessment, you can track the impact and success of your initiatives.
 You save by integrating multiple assessments into one proven tool."

-For the month of March 2023, the Resilience Institute is inviting individuals and organizations to pilot version 5 of the Resilience Diagnostic for free.
+For the month of March 2023, the Resilience Institute is inviting individuals and organizations to pilot version 5 of the Resilience Diagnostic.

 About the Resilience Diagnostic